Travis Kelce Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Season Stats

-- Kelce has 628 yards receiving on 54 catches (79 targets) with five touchdowns this season, averaging 69.8 yards per game.

-- Kelce has been the target of 79 of his team's 378 passing attempts this season, or 20.9% of the target share.

-- Kelce has seen the ball thrown his way seven times in the red zone this season, 14.6% of his team's 48 red zone pass attempts.
+- Kelce (seven red zone targets) has been the recipient of 14.6% of his team's 48 red zone pass attempts.

-- The Chiefs have thrown the football in 63.3% of their plays from scrimmage this year while running the ball 36.7% of the time.
+- The Chiefs have called a pass in 63.3% of their plays from scrimmage this year while staying on the ground 36.7% of the time.
 This offensive attack ranks 13th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Raiders.